felt/tippecanoe/README.md

 Installation
 ------------

+The easiest way to install tippecanoe on OSX is with [Homebrew](http://brew.sh/):

+$ brew install tippecanoe

-For this fork you will need to build from the source repository:
+On Ubuntu it will usually be easiest to build from the source repository:

 ```sh
 $ git clone https://github.com/felt/tippecanoe.git